 This section is the real meat of your foreword.
 It's where you convey your primary message, whether from one of the prompts above or otherwise.

 Your conclusion should not only wrap up your personal writing, but get readers excited to start the book.

 Finally, it's time to sign your name.
 Be sure to list any and all relevant titles you may have.
 When appropriate, this is also a wonderful place to give your own book a shout out (“author of…”).

-Before you write a book foreword, it's a good idea to read several of them.
+Pro Tip: Before you write a book foreword, it's a good idea to read several of them.
 And the good news is, they're easy to find.
-Pull a few favorite books off your shelf, looking for some that are similar to the book you're writing a foreword for.
+Pull a few favorite books off your shelf, or check out the examples we have below, looking for some that are similar to the book you're writing a foreword for.
 See what other writers did, noticing which ones get you most excited for the book ahead.

 Benefits to the Author for Having a Foreword

 If you think your foreword won't have any impact on the author, you're surely mistaken.
 Your well-written foreword can really help boost an author.
 First, it helps to establish the author's brand and set credibility for the book.
 Nobody wants to read something from an author who has no idea what they're talking about.
 This leads to the next major benefit for authors.